roshniverma21/Swing_calculator/README.md

 # Swing_calculator
-Swing Application which doess basic calculation
+Swing Application which does the basic maths calculation.
-1. Addition
-2. Subtraction
-3. Divide
-4. Multiply

-Demo:-